MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 - [Customer Service Community](/dynamics365/customer-service/community-get-started)

-## Field Service customer
+## Field service customer

-Field Service customer site template provides a one-stop destination for your service and customers to book new appointments, manage existing appointments, track their technician, and provide feedback.
+The field service customer site template provides a one-stop destination for your service and customers to book new appointments, manage existing appointments, track their technician, and provide feedback.

 :::image type="content" source="media/Field Service thumbnail.png" alt-text="Field Service template landing page.":::

-Dynamics 365 Field Service provides your customers with automated service reminders and notifications that include estimated technician arrival times, so that customers can better plan for their time around service visits.
+This template provides your customers with automated service reminders and notifications that include estimated technician arrival times, so that customers can better plan for their time around service visits.

 ### See also